Movie Info

 Tony Hastings: Fun?
 It’s fun to kill people?
 Did you have fun killing my wife and daughter?

-Ray Marcus: [as Tony has him at gunpoin] You’re too weak.
+Ray Marcus: You’re too weak.
 Too f***ing weak, you know.
 You’re too weak to do anything about it.

-[suddenly Ray strikes Tony with an iron bar, Tony awakens blinded, discovers Ray dead, and accidentally shoots himself in the stomach]
+[Tony shoots him, fatally wounding him, then Ray strikes Tony with an iron bar, later Tony wakes, blinded and discovers Ray dead then accidentally shoots himself in the stomach]